Pages

 15 January –The Paris Peace Conference’s official decision on the recognition of Azerbaijan’s independence is presented to the Azerbaijani delegation in the Ministry of Foreign Affairs of France.
 27 June – Azerbaijani (based on Latin Alphabet) is adopted as the state language.

-In the face of the Bolsheviks’ military advance, Azerbaijan and Georgia sign the Azerbaijani–Georgian mutual defense pact in Tbilisi that establishes a military union in June 16, 1919 (42).
-November-December –Armenian Dashnaks perpetrate massacres of Azerbaijani population in ADR’s Zangezur.
+In the face of the Bolsheviks’ military advance, Azerbaijan and Georgia signed the Azerbaijani–Georgian mutual defense pact in Tbilisi that established a military union on June 16, 1919 (42).
+November-December –Armenian Dashnaks perpetrate massacres of the Azerbaijani population in ADR’s Zangezur.

 1920-1921

 27-28 April 1920 – 11th Red (Communist) Army invades Baku.
-The Soviet Government led by Nariman Narimanov is established in Azerbaijan.
+The Soviet Government led by Nariman Narimanov was established in Azerbaijan.

-1921 - Parts of the sovereign territory of Azerbaijan are transferred to Armenia by the Soviet Bolshevik Government.
-These include - Zangezur, Goyche, Daralayaz, and Sharur.
+1921 - Parts of the territory of Azerbaijan are transferred to Armenia by the Soviet Bolshevik Government as a "symbol of friendship and brotherhood" between Azerbaijani and Armenian proletarians.
+The transfer of lands included: Zangezur, Goyche, Daralayaz, and Sharur (47, 48) (now parts of Armenia).

 1922-1990

-In 1922, Azerbaijan is incorporated into the Soviet Union as a part of the Transcaucasian Federation and subsequently, in 1936, it becomes a Union Soviet Socialist Republic.
+In 1922, Azerbaijan was incorporated into the Soviet Union as a part of the Transcaucasian Federation and subsequently, in 1936, it became a Union Soviet Socialist Republic.
 The Cyrillic alphabet is introduced in the country.
-Azerbaijan is one of the fifteen republics of the USSR until the country’s re-independence in 1991.
+Azerbaijan was one of the fifteen republics of the USSR until the country’s re-independence in 1991.

-1988 – Beginning of ethnic cleansing against Azerbaijanis in Armenia results in the influx of refugees to Baku.
-The Soviet Authorities in Moscow step up measures to suppress National Movement for independence in Azerbaijan and secure the Communist rule in the country.
+1988 – The beginning of ethnic cleansing against Azerbaijanis in Armenia results in the influx of refugees to Baku.
+The Soviet Authorities in Moscow stepped up measures to suppress the National Movement for Independence in Azerbaijan and secure Communist rule in the country.

 20 January 1990 – Soviet military intervention.
 Up to 26,000 Soviet troops storm Baku.
-More than 130 civilians (Azerbaijanis, Russians, Jews, Ukrainians) are killed and 700 wounded.
+More than 130 civilians (Azerbaijanis, Russians, Jews, Ukrainians) were killed and 700 wounded.

 1991-1993

 31 August 1991 – Azerbaijani Parliament adopts the Declaration of Independence.
-The Parliamentary Act establishing State Independence of the Republic of Azerbaijan is passed on October 18, 1991.
+The Parliamentary Act establishing State Independence of the Republic of Azerbaijan was passed on October 18, 1991.

-June 1993 - Heydar Aliyev returns to Baku and, through a number of skillful and courageous measures, manages to avert the confrontations.
-15 June, 1993- Heydar Aliyev becomes Chairman of the Azerbaijani Parliament.
+June 1993 - Heydar Aliyev returns to Baku and, through several skillful and courageous measures, manages to avert the confrontations.
+15 June 1993- Heydar Aliyev becomes Chairman of the Azerbaijani Parliament.

-In 1993, the United Nations Security Council adopts the four Resolutions (822, 853, 874 and 884) condemning the occupation of Azerbaijani territories and demanding unconditional withdrawal of Armenian Armed Forces.
+In 1993, the United Nations Security Council adopted the four Resolutions (822, 853, 874, and 884) condemning the occupation of Azerbaijani territories and demanding unconditional withdrawal of the Armenian Armed Forces.

 3 October 1993 – Heydar Aliyev is elected President of the Republic of Azerbaijan.